Skip to main content

 Introduction

 Reference Data is essential for organizing, classifying, and labeling other data in a consistent manner.
-It can be particularly useful for managing enumeration fields in databases, such as dropdowns, checkboxes, or radio buttons used for simple classifications.
 Also referred to as codes, lookups, lists of values, or domains, reference data is a subset of Master Data that plays a vital role in ensuring data quality.
 Common examples of reference data include countries, currencies, account types, units of measure, organizational departments, statuses, and calendar periods.

-Using this feature you can organize these lookups with detailed lists of allowed values and their corresponding formats, making it easier to manage and maintain consistency.
-Users in your organization can review, modify, and publish these values as needed, to ensure their accuracy.
-Additionally, Dataedo provides the ability to trace which database columns use specific values, which increases transparency.
+Using Dataedo's reference data, you can organize your lookups with detailed lists of allowed values and their corresponding formats, making it easier to manage and maintain consistency.
+Additionally, Dataedo provides the ability to trace which database columns use values from a specific lookup, which increases transparency:

 • Describing values existing in columns - Dataedo will show you what values can be found in linked columns and what they mean.